arletteespana/clover_dynamics/README.md

 # Dominant Vertices and Attractors’ Landscape in Boolean Networks

-This repository contains the full implementation for generating and analyzing **clover-type Boolean networks** with signed interactions.
+This repository contains the full implementation (MATLAB/GNU Octave and Python) for generating and analyzing **clover-type Boolean networks** with signed interactions.
 The simulations evaluate the **complete and induced dynamics**, compute **dominant sets**, and measure various indicators related to the attractors’ landscape.

+---

 ## Overview